VEGOILS-Palm tracks rival oils lower; exports, weaker ringgit cap losses

-JAKARTA, Oct 23 (Reuters) - Malaysian palm oil futures fell more than 1% on Monday, weighed by weakness in rival vegetable oils and crude oil, although strong export data and weakness in the Malaysian ringgit limited losses.
+JAKARTA, Oct 23 (Reuters) - Malaysian palm oil futures fell on Monday, weighed by weakness in rival Dalian vegetable oils and crude oil, although weakness in the Malaysian ringgit and strong export data limited losses.

+The benchmark palm oil contract FCPOc3 for January delivery on the Bursa Malaysia Derivatives Exchange lost 19 ringgit or 0.5% to 3,752 ringgit ($783.30) a metric ton.

 The contract rose 0.91% last week in its second consecutive weekly gain.

-Futures opened gap lower following weakness in Chinese vegetable oil future in Asian hours and a decline in crude oil prices, said commodity research head of Mumbai-based Sunvin Group, Anilkumar Bagani.
+Futures opened gap lower following weakness in Chinese vegetable oil future in Asian hours and a decline in crude oil prices, said Anilkumar Bagani, commodity research head of Mumbai-based Sunvin Group.

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.